projectcalico/calico/security/tutorials/calico-policy.md

 wget -q --timeout=5 nginx -O -
 ```

-It should return the HTML of the nginx welcome page.
+It will return the HTML of the nginx welcome page.

 ```
 <!DOCTYPE html>